anastasiabolotnikova/autonomous_phri_init/README.md

 # PepperFSMController_RO-MAN2020

-This repository contains an FSM `mc_rtc` controller used in the experiments presented in our work titled ["Autonomous Approach to Human Physical Assistance by a Humanoid"](https://hal.archives-ouvertes.fr/hal-02615390/document) accepted for presentation at [RO-MAN 2020](http://ro-man2020.unina.it/) conference:
+This repository contains an FSM `mc_rtc` controller used in the experiments presented in our work titled ["Autonomous Initiation of Human Physical Assistance by a Humanoid"](https://hal.archives-ouvertes.fr/hal-02615390/document) accepted for presentation at [RO-MAN 2020](http://ro-man2020.unina.it/) conference:

 ![PepperFSMController_RO-MAN2020](doc/pepperfsmcontroller-romna2020.png "PepperFSMController_RO-MAN2020")